Haunted-LAN/urban-train/README.md

 Tally and python starts mingling - For audit and swift analysis

 **Ledger summariser**
-Give the program the name of the ledger you want to glance at and it shall give you a sweet pescis. saves you time and energy.
+Give the program the name of the ledger you want to glance at and it shall give you a sweet pescis. saves you time.